adwith1/telemedicine-robot/README.md

 # telemedicine-robot
-Build autonomous robots to delivery medicines and supplies to the patients in ICU
+Build autonomous robots to deliver medication and supplies to patients in the ICU